 How Our Family Moved to France, Cured Picky Eating, Banned Snacking, and Discovered 10 Simple Rules for Raising Happy, Healthy Eaters

-The book “French Kids Eat Everything” by American mom, and author Karen Le Billon is one of many books which puts ALL French eating habits on a pedestal.
+The book “French Kids Eat Everything” by American mom and author Karen Le Billon is one of many books that puts ALL French eating habits on a pedestal.

 In her book, Karen not only puts all French eating habits on a pedestal, she also talks about how she cured her kid’s picky eating by adopting more French eating habits and attitudes.
 She forgets to mention, though, that French kids love fast food, especially McDonald’s.